JabRef/jabref/docs/decisions/0039-template-engine.md

 * Good, because it is possible to use `String` as a template.
 * Good, because in active development.
 * Good, because it is powerful and flexible.
+* Good, because it has extensive documentation ([source](https://stackoverflow.com/a/1984458/10037342)).
+* Neutral, because it has received some API and syntax changes recently ([source](https://stackoverflow.com/a/1984458/10037342)).
+* Neutral, because FreeMarker is used for complex template workflow, which we do not need in JabRef.

 ### Thymeleaf